Brian Burston: Senator (2016–2019)

 After Burston was elected to the Senate at the 2016 federal election, he was elected as One Nation's party whip.

 In his maiden speech to parliament, Burston warned that large-scale immigration was undermining social cohesion, placing pressure on infrastructure and housing affordability and increasing crime in Australia.
 He also criticised "aggressive multiculturalism", stating:

 It seems that every group pride is promoted in the media and schools except for ours, the nation's.
 The ABC long ago abandoned any semblance of patriotism, or even balance.
-Other taxpayer-funded media – SBS and NITV – serve immigrants and indigenous Australians.
+Other taxpayer-funded media – SBS and NITV – serve immigrants and Indigenous Australians.
 The national flag is often ignored or dishonoured in schools, while multiculturalism and indigenous issues are now part of the curriculum.
 The majority of students are not supported in their Anglo-Australian identity, but are made to feel guilty for supposed historical injustices committed by their ancestors.

-Burston is a public opponent of same sex marriage, and was one of twelve senators who voted against what became the Marriage Amendment (Definition and Religious Freedoms) Act 2017.
+Burston is a public opponent of same-sex marriage, and was one of twelve senators who voted against what became the Marriage Amendment (Definition and Religious Freedoms) Act 2017.
 In 2017, he was one of ten senators to vote in favour of Cory Bernardi's motion to ban gender-selective abortion.
 It was defeated by ten votes to 36.

 In May 2018, Burston announced he would support the Turnbull government's proposed corporate tax cuts, a move that contradicted One Nation policy.
 He was soon demoted from the role of party whip, and reportedly attempted to leave One Nation for the Shooters, Fishers and Farmers Party.
 On 18 June 2018, he told the Senate he had resigned from One Nation to sit as an independent, but later that day he announced that he would join Clive Palmer's United Australia Party, as party leader.
 He became part of the economically conservative voting bloc formed by crossbench Senators David Leyonhjelm, Cory Bernardi and Fraser Anning.

-In February 2019, Burston accused fellow Party Leader and Senator Pauline Hanson of sexual harassment, in an incident which occurred in 1998.
+In February 2019, Burston accused Senator Pauline Hanson of sexual harassment, over an incident which occurred in 1998.
+Hanson denied the allegations.
 Burston was defeated at the 2019 federal election.